 - Received an organ transplant and are taking medicine to suppress the immune system

 - Received a stem cell transplant within the last 2 years or are taking medicine to suppress the immune system

 - Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome)

 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

 - Digital vaccination certificates available.
 Washington State COVID-19 vaccination certificates for individuals and their family members are now available through Washington MyIR mobile.
-Full immunization records are available at WA.myIR.net.
+Full immunization records are available at WA.myIR.net or WA Verify.
 If you received the vaccine in Washington, you can register online to access your vaccination record.
 The DOH has created an informational flier on handling Vax Cards, available in English and Spanish, with more languages coming soon.
 (Note the certificates are located on the "Documents" page once the system links your record — they are not under "Immunizations").

 - Certain individuals may qualify for vaccine exemption based on particular health risk factors.
 Please contact your primary care team for further information regarding vaccine exemption requests.